Giannnnnn/emotiv-cortex/MentalCommandsLogger/README.md

 For detailed logs, check `MentalCommandsLogger.csv` or add debug output to `Program.cs`.

 ## Technical Notes
-- **Upgrade to .NET 8**: The project was upgraded from .NET Framework (used by the original Emotiv example) to .NET 8 for modern C# features and performance.
-Ensure `CortexAccess` is compatible with .NET 8 or isolate it in a .NET Framework project if needed.
+- **Upgrade to .NET 4.8**: The project was upgraded from .NET Framework 4.5.2 to .NET 8 for modern C# features and performance.
 - **WebSocket Communication**: The Cortex SDK uses WebSocket to stream data from the Emotiv Cloud, ensuring real-time mental command updates.
 - **Data Handling**: Mental command data is parsed using `Newtonsoft.Json` and logged with timestamps for precise analysis.
 - **Extensibility**: The `DataStreamExample` class can be extended to support additional streams or custom processing.